s-goldman/Dusty-Evolved-Star-Kit/README.md

 corundum-20-bb (*N*=2,000): Same as Oss-Orich-bb but using 20% corundum grains from [Begemann et al. 1997](https://ui.adsabs.harvard.edu/abs/1997ApJ...476..199B/abstract).

-big-grains (*N*=2,000): Same as Oss-Orich-aringer but using a higher maximum dust grain size of 0.35.
+big-grain (*N*=2,000): Same as Oss-Orich-aringer but using a higher maximum dust grain size of 0.35.

 fifth-iron (*N*=500): Same as Oss-Orich-aringer but with 20% iron grains from [Henning et al. 1995](https://ui.adsabs.harvard.edu/abs/1995A%26AS..112..143H/abstract), and an effective temperature of 3400 K.